wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 That means no need of interpreters, complicated servers or database to have your blog live, that represents a massive cut of costs in infrastructure, maintenance and security.

-My starting goal with Jekyll was to simply get a blog running, but after few hours of research I realised that the framework is very useful for corporative websites looking to reduce costs from maintenance and infrastructure.
+My starting goal with Jekyll was to simply get a blog running, but after few hours of research I realised that the framework is very powerful for corporative websites looking to reduce costs from maintenance and infrastructure.

 It is easy to get started with Jekyll and you won't need any programming skills to get a site up and running.
 Jekyll is an awesome framework for front-end developers with experience in HTML, CSS and JavaScript.